SGT Juan Carlos Cabral-Banuelos

 U.S. Strategic Forces Command, Offutt Air Force Base, Neb.,

-presented the awards to Cabral's widow along with.
-He also
+presented the awards to Cabral's widow

-presented folded American flags to her and the soldier's parents.
+along with.
+He also presented folded American flags to her and

 Campbell flew to Utah to represent the